sultanshaik/ShortURL/README.md

 Use the command prompt to run the Spring boot application with the command : mvn spring-boot:run in the directory "ShortenURLtask\Shorturltaskleverton"

 To start the React Application, run yarn start in the directory "ShortenURLtask\ReactAPP"

+Note:  The application assumes Spring-boot run at port 8080 and React server runs at port 3000.